Flow Search

 Referring to Nested Fields

 There are two reasons why having the code button (<>) is important.
-The first is that it let’s you see all the fields that are available.
+The first is that it lets you see all the fields that are available.
 The other is to see the structure of that field.
 Fluency stores its records in JSON format.
 JSON allows for other JSON objects to be part of its data.
 For example, the http JSON object in the example above contains more fields.
 When one object is inside the other, it’s referred to as nested.

 In order for users to use field-value pairing to find the flows going to terplab.cloud.fluencysecurity.com, we need to list every parent field.
-For this example, it means:

 Using the Facet

 Facet is a technical term used for groups of attributes; you can think of them as filters.
 The Facet Section covers this topic in more detail.
-To the left of most pages that return a number of records will be a facet.
+Facets are an easy way to focus on data and see the most common responses by field.